obmihail/pedant-tools/README.md

 Pedant has "parallel-work" mode for dealing with lots of tests ( it's fast )

-Pedant can work with different browsers ( it's wonderfull )
+Pedant can work with different browsers ( it's wonderful )

 Please, take a look at wiki for details and manuals